Matrix Points on Varieties: Introduction

 The space $C_n(X)$ admits a moduli interpretation: it parametrizes length $n$ coherent sheaves $M$ on $X$ equipped with a global framing, i.e., an isomorphism $\iota \colon \Gamma(X, M) \isoto k^n$.
 This interpretation generalizes to arbitrary quasi-projective schemes $X$.
-The scheme $C_n(X)$ is a smooth cover of the Artin stack $\Coh_n(X)$, the moduli space of length $n$ coherent sheaves on $X$.
+As a moduli space $C_n(X)$ is a $\GL_n$ torsor of the Artin stack $\Coh_n(X)$, the moduli space of length $n$ coherent sheaves on $X$.